Drakynfly/FaerieDataSystem/README.md

 ### GeometryScripting `&&` SkeletalMerging
   - Required for implementing FaerieItemMesh.
 If, for some reason, you take issue with this requirement, reimplement `UFaerieMeshSubsystem` however you want to.

+### UMGWidgetPreview
+ - This is an editor-only plugin, used to render UMG widgets inside an asset editor.
+While this is considered a Beta plugin by Epic, its editor-only, so even if it has issues, they shouldn't effect shipping builds.

 ## Links
 Discord:      [![Discord](https://img.shields.io/discord/996247217314738286.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/AAk9yNwKk8) (Drakynfly's Plugins)

 Demo:         https://github.com/Drakynfly/FaerieDataSystemDemo

+## Acknowledgments
+- [Sythenz's AssetEditorTemplate](https://github.com/Sythenz/AssetEditorTemplate): Adapted for my own uses.

 Aaaaand, that's it folks!